MatthieuLemoine/push-receiver/README.md

 A library to subscribe to GCM/FCM and receive notifications within a node process.

-:construction: WIP !!!
-Not ready yet ! :warning:
+For [electron](https://github.com/electron/electron), you can use [electron-push-receiver](https://github.com/MatthieuLemoine/electron-push-receiver) instead which provides a convenient wrapper.

 ## When should I use `push-receiver` ?

-- I want to **receive** push notifications sent using Firebase Cloud Messaging in a [electron](https://github.com/electron/electron) desktop application.
+- I want to **receive** push notifications sent using Firebase Cloud Messaging in an [electron](https://github.com/electron/electron) desktop application.
 - I want to communicate with a node process/server using Firebase Cloud Messaging infrastructure.

 ## When should I not use `push-receiver` ?

 - I want to **send** push notifications (use the firebase SDK instead)
-- your application is running on a FCM supported platform (Android, iOS, Web).
+- My application is running on a FCM supported platform (Android, iOS, Web).

 ## Install